att-circ-contrl/TriadDrive/obsolete/README.md

 * `aux-drive-mounts-2021` -- These were replacement parts for clamps used when mounting the posts that mount the Triad drives.

+* `aux-v2x-tube-clamp` -- This is a guide tube clamp intended to replace the "foot block" scheme used by the "v2b" and "v2c" drives, holding ordinary non-flanged guide tubes.

 ## Other Notes